msiemens/tinydb/docs/usage.rst

 Storage Types
 .............

-TinyDB comes with two storage types: JSON and in-memory.
+TinyDB comes with three storage types: JSON, in-memory, GCSStorage.
 By default TinyDB stores its data in JSON files so you have to specify the path where to store it: